Richter City Roller Derby: International Competition

-In June 2010 several Richter City skaters attended the Great Southern Slam, the Asia-Pacific region's first roller derby tournament, skating as guests of Western Australia Roller Derby.
-The league itself did not compete.
+In June 2010, several Richter City skaters attended the Great Southern Slam, the Asia-Pacific region's first roller derby tournament, skating as guests of Western Australia Roller Derby.
+Richter City itself did not compete.

-In March 2011 Richter City hosted New Zealand's first international roller derby bout, pitting the All Stars against the Sydney Roller Derby League's Assassins.
+In March 2011, Richter City hosted New Zealand's first international roller derby bout, pitting the All Stars against the Sydney Roller Derby League's Assassins.
 The All Stars lost the bout 164–128.
-In November 2011 the Richter City All Stars traveled to Sydney for the away leg of their home and away tie against the Sydney Assassins.
-Again the Assassins proved too strong.
+In November, the Richter City All-Stars traveled to Sydney for the away leg of their home-and-away tie against the Sydney Assassins.
+Again, the Assassins proved too strong and Richter City took a second loss.

-In October 2011, Richter City skater Merryn "Tuff Bikkies" McAulay and former Richter City skater Michelle "Perky Nah Nah" Jackson were selected to play for Roller Derby Team New Zealand at the inaugural Roller Derby World Cup, played in Toronto in December 2011.
-The New Zealand team placed 8th out of 13 teams.
+In October 2011, Richter City skater Merryn "Tuff Bikkies" McAulay and former Richter City skater Michelle "Perky Nah Nah" Jackson were selected to play for Team New Zealand at the inaugural Roller Derby World Cup, played in Toronto in December 2011.
+Team New Zealand placed 8th out of 13 teams.